hermango/shareable/README.md

 Shareable
 =========
 <img src="https://cloud.githubusercontent.com/assets/28847/3418917/8883ea2e-fe51-11e3-81f4-368f184b9a49.png" title="Shareable makes social media buttons." /><br/>
 A gem for adding social buttons to your Rails app.
-Shareable runs with zero configuration<sup>*</sup> and offers many useful customization features.
-Rendering javascript buttons and static links is easy.
-Generate all the social buttons you want with a single method call.
-Buttons are available for the following social media sites:
+This gem runs with minimal configuration<sup>*</sup> and offers many options for complete personalization of your social buttons.
+You can generate javascript buttons or static links.
+Render buttons for the most popular social media sites and your own custom code with a single method call.
+Buttons are available for the following social networks:
   - Facebook
   - Twitter
   - Pinterest